Yum Kaax

 Yum Kaax (Mayan pronunciation: /[jum kʼaːʃ]/, "Lord of the forest"), also known as Yumká is a Yukatek Maya name for the god of the wild vegetation and guardian of its animals.

 In the past, this god has wrongly been described as an agricultural deity or even as the Maya maize god (god E of the codices), which has become a popular and still existing misconception.
 In ethnographic reality, Yum Kaax is a god of wild plants and of animals that are important to hunters.
 As such, he grants protection of the fields against the incursions of the wild nature he himself represents.
 This type of deity is also found among indigenous peoples of North America.
 Invoked by hunters, he is the owner of all the game.
 He can appear to hunters in an instant and possesses songs that will warrant a hunter success and allow his arrows to come back to him.

 Role in Maya culture

 Pre-Columbian contact, Yum Kaax was considered one of the most important deities in the Maya pantheon and was used to help those who hunted for their food.
 Tradition farmers would invoke his name and present him with the first fruits of their fields, carved out from the forest, so that wild animals and vegetation would not destroy their fields.
-Hunters far out in the wilderness would sometimes take off their shirt, spread it over four stakes in the ground, and then crawl underneath to try and find deer.
+Hunters far out in the wilderness would sometimes take off their shirt, spread it over four stakes in the ground, and then crawl underneath, for finding deer.
 This is a ritual to Yum Kaax so that deer become easier to find.